Epicism/datafusion-ballista/ballista/client/README.md

      ```

 This setup allows Ballista to distribute tasks among multiple executors, significantly improving performance for large-scale data workloads.

-### Kubernetes Deployment and High Availability

-Ballista can be deployed as a standalone cluster or in a **Kubernetes** environment for scalability and redundancy.
-In a Kubernetes deployment, the **scheduler** can be configured to use [etcd](https://etcd.io/) as a backing store, providing redundancy in case of a scheduler failure.
-This setup is recommended for production environments that require **high availability**.

 ### Example: Distributed Query Execution